Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

       [ ] - If the player has 0 points do not say "-500 points" when a potato escapes [ ] - Display the score for longer, a few seconds, so the player can read it [ ] - Rewrite laws to make sense, bad wording
+      [ ] - Faces and hair doesn't line up on potatoes [ ] - You can see the potato come in from the right [ ] - Fade in potatoes when they come into the customs office
     Audio:
       [ ] - No ambience or background music playing
     Scoring: